leahvelleman/fasola.ly/README.md

 Download the files `doremi.ly`, `fasola.ly` and `shapenote-common.ly`, and
 put them someplace where Lilypond can see them.
-(If you keep all the `.ly` files you are working on in one directory, the easiest thing to do is to put these files in that directory.)
+(If you keep all the `.ly` files you are working on in one directory, the easiest thing to do is to put these files in that directory as well.)

 ## Usage